Programme

 Hindemith, Schott and the prevented premiere of Mathis der Maler

-Daniela Brendel (Berlin), Chaya Czernowin (Cambridge, MA), Merle Fahrholz (Essen), Sergio Morabito (Vienna/Stuttgart), with interview sequences by glanz&krawall (Berlin), moderation: Martin Ebyl (Vienna)
+Daniela Brendel (Berlin), Chaya Czernowin (Cambridge, MA), Merle Fahrholz (Essen), Sergio Morabito (Vienna/Stuttgart), with interview sequences by glanz&krawall (Berlin), moderated by Martin Ebyl (Vienna)